gr0uch/s2/README.md

 ![test status](https://github.com/gr0uch/s2/actions/workflows/test.yml/badge.svg)

 s2 is a thin abstraction of the DOM that can be easily embedded on a page or within an existing framework, since it's toolless.
-It combines logic-less templates with reactive programming techniques.
+It combines logic-less templates with reactive programming, and is a modern successor to [Knockout](https://github.com/knockout/knockout) or [Ember](https://github.com/emberjs/ember.js) with superior ergonomics and [performance](https://krausest.github.io/js-framework-benchmark/current.html).

+At its core is a single function which provides the reactive data-binding.
+It also includes a Mustache-subset parser (`html`) and state management (`observable`, `computed`).
 See the <a href="https://gr0uch.github.io/s2/">documentation page</a> for usage details.

 ## Install